Traditional stone barns and dry-stone walls across rolling green hills in the Yorkshire Dales, with distant moorland rising under a blue sky.

 What are the best places to walk in Yorkshire and the Humber?

-Top areas include the Yorkshire Dales (Malham, Wensleydale, Swaledale), the North York Moors (Rosedale, Goathland, the Cleveland Way), and the central stretch of the Pennine Way.
-For gentler walking, the Yorkshire Wolds offer peaceful countryside and wide skies.
+Top areas include the Yorkshire Dales (Malham, Wensleydale, Swaledale), the North York Moors (Rosedale, Goathland, Cleveland Way), and the Pennine Way’s central moorland section.
+For gentler walking, the Yorkshire Wolds are ideal.

 Are there coastal walks in this region?

-Yes — the Cleveland Way runs along the coast from Saltburn to Filey, passing through dramatic cliffs, beaches, and fishing villages.
-It’s one of the UK’s most scenic long-distance coastal walks.
+Yes — the Cleveland Way runs along the clifftops from Saltburn to Filey, offering some of the UK’s most dramatic coastal scenery.

 Is Yorkshire suitable for multi-day walking holidays?